Image reconstruction in quantitative photoacoustic tomography with the simplified $P_2$ approximation: Numerical experiments

 with $B_5 = \{(x,y) : (x-0.5)^2 + (y-0.25)^2 \le (0.2)^2 \}$, $B_6 = \{(x,y) : (x-0.25)^2 + (y-0.75)^2 \le (0.15)^2 \}$, and $B_7 = \{(x,y) : (x-0.75)^2 + (y-0.75)^2 \le (0.15)^2 \}$.
 The anisotropic factor is again $g=0.9$.

 We collect data from the four different illumination patterns that we used in the previous numerical experiments.
 The data are generated by solving the simplified $P_2$ model with the true absorption and scattering coefficients.
-To exclude the impact of the acoustic wave model on the comparison, we perform reconstructions directly from the internal data $H$, not from the boundary ultrasound data as in the previous numerical experiments.
+As a benchmark, we solved the radiative transport model in this case with the finite volume discrete ordinate scheme developed in~\cite{ReBaHi-SIAM06}.
+We observe that the simplified $P_2$ internal data $H^{P_2}$ is much closer than the classical diffusion internal data $H^{diff}$ to the radiative transport internal data $H^{rte}$ with the same optical coefficients.